mkarikom/scvalue/README.md

 adata_sub = scv.adata_sub
 ```

-`adata_sub` can be plotted using `plot_umap` in `reproducibility/eval_time_hd_gini.py` to reproduce the demo (Section 3.1) in the paper.
-All datasets used in the paper are publicly available, as detailed in Supplementary Section S1.
+`adata_sub` can be plotted using `plot_umap` in `reproducibility/eval_time_hd_gini.py` to reproduce the mTC demonstration in the paper.
+All datasets used in our study are publicly available, as detailed in the data availability section.

 ## Reference
-Li Huang & Dongsheng Chen, scValue: value-based subsampling of large-scale single-cell transcriptomic data.
-2024.
+Li Huang, Weikang Gong, Dongsheng Chen, scValue: value-based subsampling of large-scale single-cell transcriptomic data for machine and deep learning tasks.
+2025.